Best Fitness Trackers Under $100 (2026)

 Xiaomi Smart Band 9 vs Xiaomi Smart Band 10

-Pick Smart Band 10 if: you want the larger, brighter display and the new compass/sensors.
+Pick Smart Band 10 if: you want the larger, brighter display and the new compass/sensors, usually at the same or lower price.

 Fitbit Air vs Fitbit Inspire 3